Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 Umbriano Fire Water Feature Summer Wheat 0885

-3. Opt for Different Shapes to Create Unique Look
+3. Opt for Different Shapes to Create a Unique Look

 How to Protect Your Patio From a Fire Pit

-Here are some tips for keeping cozy and comfy outside without starting a fire hazard.
+Here are some tips for keeping cozy outside without starting a fire hazard.

 • Consider an above-ground fire pit: An above-ground fire pit can minimize the heat on your patio’s surface.